The Ultimate Guide to Analytics for Financial Services

 The benefits of using analytics for finserv

 Traditional financial services organizations had been struggling for years as digital fintech products created massive disruptions in the sector.
-The fintech industry received an unprecedented $121.6 billion in annual funding in 2021.
+The fintech industry received an unprecedented in annual funding in 2021.
 This equated to a 153% year-over-year increase in global venture capital deal value.

 Finserv and fintech organizations must harness analytics if they want to navigate the turbulence that the market is currently experiencing.
 The insights gained will help companies create a stronger experience for their customers as well as enjoy decreased costs and increased revenue.

-• Obtain a 360-degree view of your customers—data analytics provides companies with insights to develop a fuller, clearer picture of who their customers are.
+• Obtain a 360-degree view of your customers—data analytics provides companies with insights to develop a of who their customers are.
 This includes their preferences, the touchpoints and channels they use, and their behaviors.
 Knowing the typical user journey of your high-value customers can help you optimize your product for better performance.
 Reinforce what’s working and improve upon what isn’t.

-• Predict future outcomes and mitigate risk—companies can leverage predictive analytics to obtain data-driven market forecasts.
+• Predict future outcomes and mitigate risk—companies can leverage to obtain data-driven market forecasts.
 By marrying historical data and machine learning, companies can predict how customers will react to a new product and the likelihood of its success.
 This also helps future-proof organizations as they become better prepared to face sudden fluctuations in the market.

 • Gain competitive advantage—data analytics uncovers gaps in the market and unmet customer needs that your competitors still haven’t identified.